tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - 1994

-### Q: What year did Albrecht Dôuuml;rer create the painting "The Young Hare"?
+### Q: What year did Albrecht Dürer create the painting "The Young Hare"?
 - **Correct Answer:** 1502
 - 1702
 - 1402